MicrosoftDocs/Viva/Viva/insights/Tutorials/ona-metrics.md

 John and Sally are peers on the same team working on the same project.
 They collaborate with each other often.
 They exchange emails several times a day and meet in various forums several times a week.
 Due to the frequent nature of their interaction, a Strong tie likely exists between them.
 This Strong tie is made even stronger by the fact that John and Sally share a [common network](../use/glossary.md#common-network).
 Each has their own set of people with whom they work and meet.
 These sets of people overlap, which creates an indirect bonding or relationship &ndash; a common network &ndash; which, in turn, strengthens the Strong tie between John and Sally.

 Each person's contribution counts.
-See [Ties are directional](#ties-are-directional).
+See [Directionality](ona-metric-calculations.md#directionality) for more details.

 ### Diverse ties example